decentdao/fractal-docs/rootdaos/create.md

 These parameters are only estimates, and are ultimately converted to blocks when submitted to the governance contract.
 {% endhint %}

-You can now deploy your new Token Voting Fractal rootDAO.
+You can now deploy your new Token Voting Fractal parent-Safe.
 Connect to your wallet plugin and click `Deploy` to trigger a new transaction.

 Once deployed successfully on the blockchain, you will be redirected to your new DAO's homepage.
 Note that your DAO's Safe{Wallet} address appears in the Fractal URL of your browser.